Willem-Jacobs/city-explorer/README.md

 07.28.2021 1:30pm (v1.0.1) - Added form to allow entry of a city with a button to click that will submit the form.
 An API call is done to locationIQ to retrieve the data for that city.
 A card will display below the search button dislaying the city info (name/state/country/etc) along with the latitude and longitude of the city center.
 Error messages will show if some issue happens with the API call.

+07.28.2021 10:45pm (v1.0.2) - Added feature to show a map based on city searched.
+Added styles and cards.
+Added some colors & button icons.
+Added clearing screen fatures.

 ## Credit and Collaborations

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->